The Telephone Game: Evaluating Semantic Drift in Unified Models: Introduction

-Fig.~\ref{fig:teaser} demonstrates this limitation.
+We begin by formalizing two key notions, ``semantic-drift'' and `` cross-consistency''.
+Semantic drift is the loss or distortion of meaning that accumulates when an input is repeatedly transformed across modalities via \ttoi and \itot.
+Cross-consistency refers to the overlap between what a model can generate as images from text and what it can faithfully understand from images as text.
 Much like the popular children’s game called \textit{Telephone Game}, where a whispered message drifts in meaning as it passes from person to person, UMs tend to lose or distort semantic meaning when cycling between text and image representations as shown in Fig.~\ref{fig:teaser}(b).
 Starting from a textual prompt: ``a suitcase left of a banana'', the model produces an image \(I^{(1)}\) correctly, which is then captioned (\itot) to form the next prompt \(T^{(2)}\), and so on.
-Although each individual step can look plausible in isolation, semantic drift accumulates across the cycles: by generation 5, the suitcase is no longer convincingly rendered and soon disappears entirely; meanwhile, the banana count inflates from one, to two, and eventually to many.
-Notably, a model may score well on single-pass \itot or \ttoi metrics, while still exhibiting these cross-modal inconsistencies, which the current metrics fail to capture.
+Although each individual step can look plausible in isolation, semantic drift accumulates across the cycles: by generation 5, the image has changed drastically.
+Notably, a model may score well on isolated single-pass \itot or \ttoi metrics, while still exhibiting these cross-modal inconsistencies, which the current metrics fail to capture.
+The concept of cross-consistency is illustrated in Fig.~\ref{fig:consistency}, where even state-of-the-art unified models like BAGEL~\cite{bagel} can correctly reason about a chessboard image in \itot identifying that “the white side wins”, yet fail to produce a faithful \ttoi image of the same winning scenario.

 There are several ways to evaluate a model's image generation capabilities.
 For example, ClipScore \cite{clipscore} uses clip embeddings to measure semantic alignment of the prompt with generated images.
 However, it strongly relies on clip embeddings, which may not always be reflective with human perceptions \cite{geneval}.
 Fréchet Inception Distance (FID) \cite{fid} measures the distributional similarity between the generated images and real images, but ignores the generated image's faithfulness to the input prompt.
-A model that ignores the input text and produces high-quality yet off-prompt images can still score well~\cite{geneval}.
-GenEval~\cite{geneval} improves on prompt alignment by checking object and relation-level compliance with detection models, but, by design, does not assess overall visual quality or realism, and like FID, remains a single-pass measure.
+A model that ignores the input text and produces high-quality, yet off-prompt images can still score well~\cite{geneval}.
+GenEval~\cite{geneval} improves on prompt alignment by checking object and relation-level compliance with detection models, however, by design, does not assess overall visual quality or realism, and like FID, remains a single-pass measure.
+A similar limitation is observed in the image-understanding benchmarks, such as MME~\cite{mme} and MMBench \cite{mmbench} which assess \itot skills in isolation, without testing whether the model’s understanding capability aligns with its generation capability.